-- Improve member outcomes by helping the member access their own data providing a better understanding of their disease. - Provide an interdisciplinary approach by closely working with the member's primary care physician. - Empower members to better manage their health - Improve member experience - Close gaps in care - Reduce Cost: - Prevent or reduce all cause 30-day hospital readmission among High-Risk members with Congestive Heart Failure, COPD, and complex diabetics - o Allows early detection and decreases ER utilization due to an exacerbation of medical condition - o Decrease the number of unnecessary outpatient visits ecarehomemonitoring@clearspringhealthcare.com
+- Improve member outcomes by helping the member access their own data providing a better understanding of their disease. - Provide an interdisciplinary approach by actively working with the member's primary care physician. - Empower members to better manage their health. - Improve member experience. - Close gaps in care. - Reduce Cost: - o Prevent or reduce all cause 30-day hospital readmission among High-Risk members with Hypertension, COPD, and complex diabetes. - o Allows early detection and decreases ER utilization due to an exacerbation of medical condition - o Decrease the number of unnecessary outpatient visits ecarehomemonitoring@clearspringhealthcare.com https://clearspringhealthcare.com/ecare/

-Members will be identified by claims, encounter, pharmacy, and utilization data.
+Members are identified by claims, encounter, pharmacy, and utilization data.
 We encourage participating providers to refer members to the eCare Remote Monitoring program.
 For more information, please contact the eCare Remote Monitoring Program at 877-867-1351 or email us at: